A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 I’m pretty much an obsessive planner when it comes to big projects.
 I researched and penciled out a lot of scenarios before I developed my garage into a little apartment, and I’m glad to say that between good design and the need for rental housing in my town, it both works well as a dwelling and more than pays for its own cost of construction.

-Still, I never anticipated some of the benefits of having a small, self-sufficient building right next to my house, and today, four years after the place was completed, I think those surprises are some of the best reasons to build an accessory dwelling.
+Too bad the video doesn’t actually show my mother-in-law in action.
+I never anticipated some of the benefits of having a small, self-sufficient building — and a trusted relative — right next to my house, and now, many years after the place was completed, I think those surprises are some of the best reasons to build an accessory dwelling.

-Here’s my ADU: a converted garage, right next to the house I live in with my wife and child.
+The video shows that my ADU is a converted garage, right next to the house I live in with my wife and child.
 It’s got 440 feet of living space, which in my view is just enough to give one person a really nice space to live in.
 And from the outside, it’s cute enough that I regularly see people stopping on the street to gawk and try to figure out what’s going on.
-Must be the purple paint.
+Must be the purple paint.🙂

 Well the bureaucratic process wasn’t simple, as you can read in my many old blog posts about the project.
+You’ll read that getting the unusual stairway approved by inspectors was a major battle, involving 2 appeals.
 In those posts I also detail a lot of the reasons for design decisions, and think they’ve pretty much panned out.
 Architect John Perkins used various tricks to make the space feel bigger — a vista view from the main living area (plan view), curves in the design, a cathedral ceiling with skylights, and a loft (plan view) that only filled up some of the space.

 Creating this took $73,000 (total budget, including architect’s and permit fees), most of which was borrowed in a cash-out refinance of my entire property.
 In terms of time, it took about a year and a half, from the initial contact with the architect to the final occupancy permit.
 The contractor said the job would take 3 months but it took 6 in reality.

-In Portland this place could probably rent for $900 or $1000/month, which would be a great return on my investment.
+In Portland this place could probably rent for $900 or $1000/month [edit 2014: by now $1200 or more], which would be a great return on my investment.
 However my wife and I decided to rent the place to my wife’s Mom, who was looking for a new situation.
 The deal was, we’d give her a big break on rent, and she’d help out with childcare.

 I must admit to a bit of trepidation here.
 What would it be like with my mother-in-law literally just a few feet away?
 I’m already a fairly private person, and having another household member so near seemed dangerous.